 They also supplement existing administrative maintenance requirements for registrations.
 Owners of registered trademarks must regularly prove that they’re using the trademark in commerce with all of the goods or services listed in the registration.
 However, unless registrations are audited, they only have to provide one specimen of use in commerce for each class of goods or services, and they choose which specimen to provide.

-Pursuant to 35 U.S.C. §3, the Director has delegated the authority to the Commissioner for Trademarks to make determinations and issue notices and decisions related to any proceeding under the TMA, and to exercise supervisory authority in trademark-related matters pursuant to 35 U.S.C. §2.
+Under 35 U.S.C. section 3, the Director has delegated the authority to the Commissioner for Trademarks to make determinations and issue notices and decisions related to any proceeding under the TMA, and to exercise supervisory authority in trademark-related matters under 35 U.S.C. section 2.
 This authority has been further sub-delegated to the Deputy Commissioner for Trademark Examination Policy and the Deputy Commissioner for Trademark Operations.
 The authority to make determinations and issue notices and decisions related to any TMA proceeding has been further sub-delegated to appropriate officials within the Trademarks organization.

 Expungement proceeding